 Another two hours later, finally, a packed Fiat Uno stopped.
 Where I was going?
 Curitiba.
 These two surfers just came back from the beach and could take me half way.
 If I wanted to help out with the gas?
 Sure.
 Big relieve, I was finally on my way to Curitiba.

 An uneventful ride later, where I exchanged the usual with my new friends; where are you from and what are you doing here.
 Good for my Portuguese at least.
 They smoked their weed behind the wheel, I politely denied.
-They dropped me of one and half hours from Curitiba.
-After a couple of hours I realized, at the wrong intersection.
+They dropped me off one and a half hours from Curitiba.
+After a couple of hours, I realized, at the wrong intersection.
 Nobody stopped.
 Frustrated as I was I decided to walk to a nearby bus stop and head for the central bus station to take an intercity bus.

 Frustration in the Dark